naturalis/FormicID/docs_experiments/experiments.md

 # Experiments

-This markdown document show results from different experiments and for different datasets.
+This markdown document shows results from different experiments and different datasets.
 Experiments are named as follow:

 `number_of_species` `_` `castes` `_` `shottype` `_` `quality` `_` `Aug` `_` `Dropout` `_` `LR` `_` `epochs`